Toxikuu/lfs-qol/svr4-tools/1-preamble.md

-If you want to know more about old UNIXen' path conventions, and are willing to fall down a rabbit hole of 80s-90s UNIX variants, DEC equipment and various other old UNIX conventions, old hardware and everyday jobs of UNIX sysops of the 90s, a much more comprehensove guide can be found on [here](https://unix.stackexchange.com/a/448799/5132).
+If you want to know more about old UNIXen' path conventions, and are willing to fall down a rabbit hole of 80s-90s UNIX variants, DEC equipment and various other old UNIX conventions, old hardware and everyday jobs of UNIX sysops of the 90s, a much more comprehensive guide can be found on [here](https://unix.stackexchange.com/a/448799/5132).

 # A note on Linux, UNIX SVR4 and BSD